 Procedures

-These explain the shows process flow or steps for achieving the policy.
+These explain the process flow or steps for achieving the policy.
 In particular they indicate the person authorized to approve or implement a defined action.
 In most cases a procedure will have a record which indicates whether the planned activity was implemented (as planned), who did it and when.
-Records are an important means of demonstrating that things are being properly and in this way that our policy goals are being met.
+Records are an important means of demonstrating that things are being properly done and that our policy goals are being met.

 Forms